 The adjuster just does not answer the phone.
 Whoever calls gets voicemail.
 The emails sent go into some abyss and never get a response.

 If the doctor’s office does not want to provide treatment without approval from the insurance company, this can cause a big problem.
 You will find yourself stuck and unable to move forward.

 Dragging out medical treatment until the 400 weeks runs out

-Now that insurance companies only have to pay for medical treatment for 400 weeks from when an injury occurs in most cases, insurance companies will soon be able to just try to delay treatment until time runs out.
+Now that insurance companies only have to pay for medical treatment for 400 weeks from when an injury occurs in most cases, insurance companies can now just try to delay treatment until time runs out.
 As the 400 week deadline approaches, delays by insurance companies could push treatment out past the date that they are responsible.